fstark/icl-1501/System_Programmers_Manual.md

 The hardware condition register contains the results of Test and Compare instructions.
 It may be set to High, Equal or Low and retains its status until a new Test or Compare is executed.
-The operation of DPL-l con­ditional Branch instructions depends on the status of the hardware con­dition register.
+The operation of DPL-1 con­ditional Branch instructions depends on the status of the hardware con­dition register.

 ## 3. ADDRESSING

-The Cogar 4 contains 4K, 8K or 16K bytes of memory, with an lAW 16 bits
+The Cogar 4 contains 4K, 8K or 16K bytes of memory, with an IAW 16 bits
 long.
 Indirect addressing may operate anywhere within this range.
 The total memory capacity is divided into eight Sections of 2048 bytes each. requiring 11 bits to fully address.
 Branch operations (if not preceded by